 Hey Kansas City, is your basement floor sinking?
 Look for these signs:

 - A gap between the wall and the ceiling

 - A gap between the wall and the baseboard

 - Bowl-shaped concrete floor

 - Basement doors not closing

 Your walls connect to the ceiling.
-When you see your basement floor sinking, it will start to settle and you will notice a gap between the wall and the ceiling or by the baseboard and the floor or a support post and the ceiling (as the photo indicates).
+When you see your basement floor sinking, it will start to settle, and you will notice a gap between the wall and the ceiling, the baseboard and the floor, or a support post and the ceiling (as the photo indicates).
 The ground can settle in a finished or unfinished basement.
-Another indicator of a basement floor sinking is you begin to feel or see the room is sloping to one side.
+Another indicator of a basement floor sinking is you begin to feel or see the room sloping to one side.
 You may begin to notice cracks in the pavement.
 The floor may also become more bowl-shaped.
 If your basement is finished and your floor has carpet on it, if there are any cracks, you won’t be able to see them, but you may notice the room sloping.
 Not being able to close a door is another indicator that your floor is sinking and needs repair.

 If you don’t think this can’t happen to a new house, think again.
 A sinking basement floor is not reserved for older homes.
 Cement slabs sink due to the ground beneath them.
-Depending on our weather, Missouri, and Kansas can lack moisture in the soil.
-When moisture evaporates from the soil, the soil compacts and the cement slab that sits on top of the dirt begins to sink.
-In one of our basement floor jobs, the home had a broken sewer line.
+Depending on our weather, Missouri and Kansas can lack moisture in the soil.
+When moisture evaporates from the soil, the soil compacts, and the cement slab that sits on top of the dirt begins to sink.
+The home had a broken sewer line in one of our basement floor jobs.
 The homeowner had no indication of how long the sewer line had been broken.
-This broken sewer line caused both the garage and the basement floor to sink significantly.
-This is turn caused the upstairs floors and walls to began to sink as they were supported by the four columns on the ground level.
+This broken sewer line caused the garage and the basement floor to sink significantly.
+This, in turn, caused the upstairs floors and walls to begin to sink as they were supported by the four columns on the ground level.
 The masonry fireplace had begun to fall from the wall as well.

 How to fix a sinking floor.